 You're talking to a client at a business lunch.
 You're telling him about a vacation you recently took to a remote cabin in the mountains.
-You want to explain that it was really far away from any cities.
-You say:
+You say this while explaining how far away from the city it was.

 It was way out in the middle of nowhere.

 When English speakers who live in cities talk about places that are in the country or in the wilderness, we use the word "out":